UC San Diego’s Admissions Office handles undergraduate admissions for both freshmen and transfer students.

-Beginning Fall 2016 all transfer students admitted/entering FA16 must be a declared major in the Department of Economics at the time of admission to UC San Diego.
-Undeclared transfer students, or transfer students declared in another major department, will not be able to declare a major in the Department of Economics (including double majors) at any time.
+All transfer students must be a declared major in the Department of Economics at the time of admission to UC San Diego.
+Transfer students declared in another major department, will not be able to declare a major in the Department of Economics (including double majors) at any time.

 Why select a major from the Department of Economics?

 The American Economic Association (AEA) is an excellent resource for students who are considering majoring in Economics and for students who are already enrolled in undergraduate Economics programs.
 The AEA site is designed to provide an overview of the skills, the literature, and the issues found in modern economics.
 It also provides information about careers, graduate study, and other opportunities for undergraduates.

 - Receiving a score of 5 on the AP Microeconomics Exam will give you credit for ECON 1.

 - Receiving a score of 5 on the AP Macroeconomics Exam will give you credit for ECON 3.

 - Receiving a score of 7 on the IB HL exam will give you credit for both ECON 1 and ECON 3.